Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: The topos of phase separated parametricity structures

+The induced embedding $\Mor|open embedding|[\OpEmb]{2\cdot\PrTop{\ThCat}}{\XTop}$ can be seen to be an open immersion; moreover, its image is the open complement of the image of the closed immersion.
+Therefore $\XTop$ is a topos governing parametricity structures, and restricting along the open immersion projects the (doubled) syntactic part of a parametricity structure, whereas restricting along the closed immersion projects the (phase separated) semantic part of a parametricity structure. \end{construction}

 \begin{remark} The Sierpi\'nski topos $\SP$ plays two distinct roles in \cref{con:xtop}: first, we use $\SP$ to form a cylinder on $2\cdot\PrTop{\ThCat}$ (which is always done in gluing), and secondly $\SP$ is the codomain of the functor we are gluing along.
+In the first case, $\SP$ is acting as a directed interval figure whereas in the second case, $\SP$ is acting as the classifier of opens and $\FR$ is the characteristic map for the open of $2\cdot\PrTop{\ThCat}$ that restricts on each side to the static open $\StOpn$.
 This second use corresponds to the fact that we are constructing \emph{phase separated} parametricity structures rather than ordinary parametricity structures, in which case we would be gluing into the punctual topos $\PtTop$. \end{remark}

-\begin{computation} The logos $\Sh{\XTop}$ corresponding to $\XTop$ may be computed by dualizing the diagram of \cref{con:xtop}, noting that $\Sh{\YTop\times \SP} = \ArrCat{\Sh{\YTop}}$ and recalling that under this identification, the inverse image of the (closed, open) point is the (domain, codomain) functor: